onchainengineering/hmi-wirtual/docs/admin/infrastructure/validated-architectures/2k-users.md

 **Footnotes**:

 - An external provisioner is deployed as Kubernetes pod.
-- It is not recommended to run provisioner daemons on `coderd` nodes.
+- It is not recommended to run provisioner daemons on `wirtuald` nodes.
 - Consider separating provisioners into different namespaces in favor of zero-trust or multi-cloud deployments.